 For help fighting pollen, we recommend Ultimate Water Clarifier.
 This all-natural clarifier will coagulate the organic materials in the pool regardless of size, including pollen.
 After the clarifier has bound these small pollen particles together, your pool filtration system will do the rest, making these particles large enough to filter out.
 Use a vacuum or automatic pool cleaner to clear up anything that settles on the bottom, then brush the tile and water line to loosen up any stuck-on pollen.

 The best tool to fight pollen in your pool is a fine mesh skimmer net.
 This type of skimmer will collect extremely small particles and should help pick up most pollen.
 Skimming your pool a few times a day will help immensely.
 You may need to run your pump more than normal during periods when pollen is heaviest.
 This will help your filter pick up as much debris as possible.
+Be sure that your pool is balanced, including the chlorine levels.

 Be sure to check your filter’s pressure gauge and clean the cartridge filter elements or backwash your sand or D.E. filter when the pressure reads 10 psi over the normal operating level.
 You can also use a skimmer basket liner to help catch pollen before it reaches your filter.